 …becomes super easy!

 For decades, the BPM practice has been analyzing conformance manually step by step.
 However, QPR wants to optimize also the analysis and delivers Conformance Checking Dashboard out of the box with QPR ProcessAnalyzer.
-This gives you the capability to see the conformance rate and also enables analysis on the differences between any data dimension such as regions, materials, customer or suppliers.
-QPR ProcessAnalyzer does not just reveal the problem but also calculates the root causes which empower the next step: actually improving the process and realizing benefits.
+This gives you the capability to see the conformance rate and also enables an analysis of the differences between any data dimension such as regions, materials, customer, or suppliers.
+QPR ProcessAnalyzer does not just reveal the problem but also calculates the root causes which empower the next step: improving the process and realizing benefits.

 QPR ProcessAnalyzer - Conformance Checking